Command-line interface#

 Copy a demo data file to the specified location.

-hpcflow demo-data copy [OPTIONS] FILE_NAME DESTINATION
+hpcflow data copy [OPTIONS] FILE_NAME DESTINATION

 Arguments